BrandonMathis/railsgirlsrdu/README.md

 **EDIT** I added this, now what?
 I don't see a diff (because I'm on the default index page which doesn't use the layout?)

 ###Tweets
-So, our first two requirements are complete (Users can create accounts andUsers can log into their accounts).
+So, our first two requirements are complete (Users can create accounts and Users can log into their accounts).
 Next up we have to deal with tweets.

 We are going to use rails generators to save some time.
 This will generate the code we need to create Tweets in our application.